avaxman/Directional/docs/index.md

 <https://github.com/avaxman/Directional/>

-Directional is a C++ library for creating, manipulating and visualizing directional fields on 3D meshes, built as an extension to [libigl](https://www.github.com/libigl/libigl) on the foundations of [Eigen](http://eigen.tuxfamily.org/).
+Directional is a C++ library for creating, manipulating and visualizing directional fields on 3D meshes.
+It is based on both [libigl](https://www.github.com/libigl/libigl) and [Eigen](http://eigen.tuxfamily.org/).
 Directional represents directional fields:  discrete sets of vectors on meshes.
-The content and the notations are based on the Eurographics 2016 star (adapted subsequently to SIGGRAPH Asia 2016/SIGGRAPH 2017 courses) on [Directional Field Synthesis, Design, and Processing](https://github.com/avaxman/DirectionalFieldSynthesis).
+Much of the content and the notations are based on the Eurographics 2016 star (adapted subsequently to SIGGRAPH Asia 2016/SIGGRAPH 2017 courses) on [Directional Field Synthesis, Design, and Processing](https://github.com/avaxman/DirectionalFieldSynthesis).
 Some visualization code is borrowed from the [libhedra](https://github.com/avaxman/libhedra) library.

 Directional was called "libdirectional" until version 1.5.
 The name was shortened to avoid a clash with [libDirectional](https://github.com/libDirectional/libDirectional).